pbamberger/campfire/_pages/docs.md

 comments: false
 ---

+## How to add or edit a page

+We use GitHub to store all our pages.
+GitHub is a “version control system”, it tracks changes to a set of document, and allows them to be publically published when approved

+The campfire site on GitHub is called a “repository” or “repo” for short

+When anyone wants to makes a change to the Campfire site, they start by making a separate section to hold changes, we call this a “branch”.
+Multiple branches can exist at the same time.
+Each branch has a name defining why it exists.
+E.g. “add sausage recipe”

+The public Campfire site is built from the ”main” branch

+When all the changes on a branch have been completed, you can submit them for approval and publishing by making a “pull request”, or “PR” for short.
+This is a request to pull the changes into the main branch

-You need to make a github account
+Step 1: Open a GitHub account

-Make a branch
+Step 2: Start a branch

-Add a recipe page from the recipe template
+Step 3: Add new pages and images, or edit existing pages

+For a new page, copy the text from the master recipe template, and navigate to your groups folder, and click “create new file”.
+Paste in the template, and edit the title etc, and add your recipe details

-Choose a good set of tags and categories from these lists.
+Choose a good set of tags and categories from these lists

 If you think a new category or tags should be used, make a comment on your PR for the reason why?

-Add an author from the author template if your Scout group is not already listed.
-No personal authors please, please do by Scout group or Scout office
+Add you group name code from the author page template.
+If your Scout group is not already listed please mention int he PR.
+No personal authors please, please do by Scout group or Scout office for long term maintainability

-Commit your changes
+Step 4: Commit your changes.
+You cna do this multiple times, as you make a significant part of a change, or if you come back latter to improve on what you have done earlier

-Submit a PR
+Step 5: Submit a PR.
 Then sit back and await approval and publishing

 ---